‘Vanderpump Rules’ Star Stassi Schroeder Throws Shade At ‘Extra’ New Co-Star Danica Dow

 Fans of Vanderpump Rules shouldn’t expect to see returning cast member Stassi Schroeder bonding with new star Danica Dow on Season 8.

-During an interview with Access Hollywood on Monday, January 6, Schroeder was asked to share her thoughts on Dow, and to give one word describing her, and in response, she compared the SUR Restaurant manager to Scheana Marie and suggested she was “extra.”
+During an interview with Access Hollywood on Monday, January 6, Schroeder was asked to share her thoughts on Dow, and to give one word describing her.
+In response, she compared the SUR Restaurant manager to Scheana Marie and suggested she was “extra.”

 “Danica kind of reminds me of Scheana.
 They all started dressing alike.
 I don’t know when that happened but I just recently have been on Instagram… Everyone’s kind of morphed into each other,” Schroeder said of her co-stars.

-In addition to Dow, Charli Burnett, Brett Caprioni, Max Boyens, and Dayna Kathan were also added to the Vanderpump Rules cast for Season 8, and Raquel Leviss, the girlfriend of James Kennedy, and Beau Clark, the fiancé of Schroeder, were upgraded to full-time roles for the new season.
+In addition to Dow, Charli Burnett, Brett Caprioni, Max Boyens, and Dayna Kathan were also added to the Vanderpump Rules cast for Season 8.
+Raquel Leviss, the girlfriend of James Kennedy, and Beau Clark, the fiancé of Schroeder, were upgraded to full-time roles for the new season.

-As The Inquisitr previously reported, Dow officially confirmed her addition to the Vanderpump Rules cast on Instagram in November and in the caption, she told her fans and followers, “It’s all happening,” which just so happens to be a phrase that Scheana Marie has tattooed on her arm.
+As The Inquisitr previously reported, Dow officially confirmed her addition to the Vanderpump Rules cast on Instagram in November.
+In the caption, she told her fans and followers, “It’s all happening,” which just so happens to be a phrase that Scheana Marie has tattooed on her arm.

 In response to Dow’s announcement about her full-time position on the series, cast member Ariana Madix expressed her excitement in the comments section of Dow’s post by writing, “Hellloooooo,” and including two fire emoji.